 Seeing him loom over the other attendants, his descent from the Trutner Siblings became apparent.
-A mind that shaped the present by gazing upon the future; always here, yet at the same time not.
+He was a mind that shaped the present by gazing upon the future; always here, yet at the same time not.

-Humans were slaves to their genetic programming.
+After all, humans were slaves to their genetic programming.
 What they considered free will and thoughts were an echo of the chemical reactions in their synapses.
 Theoretically, there was no difference between predicting the weather and human behavior.
 For the Allfather, that prediction became a certainty.
 The future was his will.
-It may be benevolent, but it still meant that humanity depended upon the Allfathers to thrive.
-Achieving emancipation was impossible.
+And it may be benevolent, but it still meant that humanity depended upon him to thrive.
+As such, achieving emancipation would be impossible.

-The second possibility meant that the Allfather was incompetent.
+The second possibility meant that the Allfather, Veil’s supreme leader was incompetent.
 He saw the future and was still surprised.
 The other kingdoms would be delighted, and Veil on a slow fall.
 And the last possibility – the scariest of them all – was that the future was inevitable.
 Human action was insignificant.
 Trying to prevent the future caused it to happen.
-Worse, if he tried to prevent the future, it meant a dreading fate awaited everyone.
+And worse, if he tried to prevent the future, it meant a dreading fate awaited everyone.

 If asked, the majority of Aes’ population would answer that Yggdrasil was an architectural masterpiece.
 One could not blame them for the assumption.
 It was easy to believe that a building of such importance was nothing but immaculate.
 In a way, that thinking was correct.
 Yggdrasil was immaculate.
 It was sterile and pure, but it was not grand.
-A narthex that connected to a shut door, resting on a platform that floated 9000 meters above sea level – that was Yggdrasil.
-That altitude earned Yggdrasil the nickname ‘The world’s summit’ – one among many – but its design was simplistic.
+A narthex connected to a shut door, resting on a platform in the middle of who knows where.
+Yggdrasil was simplistic.

-The narthex was a single corridor.
-Blue circles saturated the walls and gave light to the hall.
-A substance – best described as liquid light – in the same blue color ran across the walls, divided them into blocks, and flowed through the floor.
-Despite serving as another light source, they were the reason that the high altitude did not affect those who met on the platform.
-Nine windows on each side allowed one to see the sky.
-All of them were sleek and metallic If a random person stumbled upon this room by chance, they would assume this was the inside of a computer.
-Or the waiting room of a dentist with a fable for interior design.
+The narthex was just a single corridor.
+Blue circles saturated the walls and illuminated the hall.
+Liquid light in the same blue color ran across the walls, divided them into blocks, and flowed through the floor.
+Nine windows on each side allowed one to see the sky, all of them sleek and metallic.
+If a random person stumbled upon this room by chance, they would assume this was the waiting room of a dentist with a fable for ascetic interior design.

-The only hint at its true nature was the metal table in front of the door.
-Currently, the Allfather and the President occupied it alongside the seven Captains.
-In front of the door, as if he was guarding it, the Allfather sat on his throne.
+The only hint at its true nature was the abundance of mana.
+If filled the atmosphere like air and surged through one’s body like a drug.
+Your body shivered and all the shackles that bound you to the earth loosened.
+That and the metal table in front of the door.
+Currently, the Allfather and the President occupied it alongside the Captains – the seven most powerful Valkyries.
+In front of the door, the Allfather sat on his throne.
 To his left sat the President; then Captain Donnerschlag; Nakk; Idris; Fran; Graswald; Wylis and rounding up, sitting next to the Allfather’s right, Head Captain Barrel.